These settings modify how and when the agent processes actions.

 Agent Actions.
-These settings determine whether or not the agent processes actions configured in the Actions tab.
-These settings apply at login, automatic refresh, or manual (user or administrator triggered) refresh.
+These settings determine whether the agent processes actions configured in the Actions tab.
+These settings apply on logon, and on refresh - automatic or manual refresh (user or administrator triggered).

 Process Applications.
 When selected, the agent processes application actions.